Graziano Pellè: International career

 On 31 May 2016, Pellè was included in Italy manager Antonio Conte's 23-man squad for Euro 2016.
 In Italy's opening game, on 13 June against Europe's top-ranked team Belgium in Lyon, Pellè played the full match and volleyed a strike into the back of the net in added time for a 2–0 win.
 In the round of 16 at Stade de France in Paris on 27 June, he struck a volley in the 91st minute to give the Azzurri a 2–0 win over defending champions Spain.
 On 2 July, he missed a penalty in a 6–5 shoot-out defeat to defending World Cup champions Germany in the tournament quarter-finals.
-In the events after the match, Pellè issued an apology to the fans of the national team stating, "Do my Euros remain positive?
+In the events after the match, Pellè issued an apology to the fans of the national team stating, "Does my European Championship remain positive?
 I couldn't care less right now, I am just sad and want to apologise to all Italians.
 If I had scored that penalty, I'd have become a phenomenon, but instead...
 I arrived here as a nobody and I leave as a nobody."
 He also denied provoking Germany goalkeeper Manuel Neuer by making the "chip" gesture.

 Although moving his football career to China over the summer, new coach Gian Piero Ventura called Pellè back for international duty for a friendly against France and a 2018 FIFA World Cup qualifier against Israel on 1 and 5 September 2016, scoring in both matches, as Italy suffered a 3–1 home defeat to France but defeated Israel away, 3–1.
 He was called again for World Cup qualifying matches against Spain and Macedonia on 6 and 9 October, however he was later excluded from the Macedonia match after being substituted in the 59th minute during the Spain game and refusing to shake the hand of coach Ventura.